dilshod1d/Python_samples/README.md

 You can contact us via the contact page at www.sarus.com  or drop us an email to support@sarus.com.
 We'll be glad to help.

 ## Interested in subscribing
-If after visiting www.sarus.com to find out more then we'd be glad to hear from you.
+If after visiting www.sarus.com to find out more and you are interested in subscribing then we'd be glad to hear from you.
-Prices start at  $200 per nmonth including premium FX and stock market data
+Prices start at  $200 per nmonth including premium FX and stock market data.
-If you are interested in subscribing or have questions then please  drop us an email at support@sarus.com
+Why not drop us an email at support@sarus.com and we can discuss in detail your needs.

-## Version
+## Python Version
 The Monitor+ library uses Python 3.5.

 ## Additonal repositories by Author
-We  will have a similar "R" repository available (shortly after this one is completed and the "Under Construction"  banner comes down).
+We  will have a similar "R" repository available shortly after this Python one is completed (and the "Under Construction"  banner comes down).